 The anti-choice groups "Canadian Centre for Bio-Ethical

-Reform" (CCBR) and "Show the Truth" are currently active in
+Reform" (CCBR) and "Show the Truth" have been active in

-numerous cities displaying their graphic imagery of alleged
+numerous cities this summer displaying their graphic imagery

-households.
-There have been reports of these activities from
+Toronto area, but there have been reports of activities from

 Note: Flyers from from CCBR usually have the phone number 289-805-8298 (which is out of service) and web link www.whyhumanrights.ca, which goes to CCBR's website www.endthekilling.ca.
 They also use the name "Choice42.ca" without permission - this is a different group that has distanced itself from CCBR and its tactics.